How does information sharing contribute to our ikigai?

 Becoming a lecturer

-Yazdan shares that after finishing his PhD in the UK, he returned to Iran where he started his academic career as a lecturer in Library and Information Science at Kharazmi University in Tehran; he stayed there for almost 11 years, then, in 2017, he applied for an academic position at Charles Sturt University in Wagga Wagga.
+After finishing his PhD in the UK, Yazdan returned to Iran where he started his academic career as a lecturer in Library and Information Science at Kharazmi University in Tehran.
+He stayed there for almost 11 years, then, in 2017, he applied for an academic position at Charles Sturt University in Wagga Wagga.
 Since then, he has been teaching various Library and Information Science subjects and conducting research program on human information behaviour in the context of serious leisure.

 Connection to Japan